hazelcast/hazelcast-reference-manual/src/JavaClientOverview.md

 } else {
 	//client failed to connect to cluster
 }
 ```

-### Client Reconnect Modes

-Java client can be configured how it reconnects after a cluster disconnection.
+Java client can also be configured to specify how it reconnects after a cluster disconnection.
 There are three options:

-* A client can reject reconnect to cluster and trigger client shutdown process.
+* A client can reject to reconnect to the cluster and trigger the client shutdown process.
-* Client can open a connection to cluster by blocking all waiting invocations.
+* Client can open a connection to the cluster by blocking all waiting invocations.
-* Client can open a connection to cluster without blocking them.
-All invocation will receive `HazelcastClientOfflineException` during cluster connection established.
-If cluster connection failed to connect then client shutdown will be trigger.
+* Client can open a connection to the cluster without blocking the waiting invocations.
+All invocations will receive `HazelcastClientOfflineException` during the establishment of cluster connection.
+If cluster connection is failed to connect, then client shutdown will be triggered.

+You can refer to the [Configuring Client Connection Strategy section](#configuring-client-connection-strategy) to learn how to configure these.